inbo/wmh-analysis/README.md

 ├── wmh-analysis.Rproj     : RStudio project file
 ├── .gitignore             : Files and directories to be ignored by git │
+├── data
-├── data                   : Data used for this analysis │   └── maps               : Maps downloaded by scripts (ignored by git) GENERATED │
+│   ├── raw                : Data used for this analysis
+│   └── maps               : Maps downloaded by scripts (ignored by git) GENERATED │
 ├── reports